 Best Deodorant Cream for Pregnancy

 This deodorant might take some getting used to since it’s a cream you apply with your fingers to your armpits, but if you prefer to avoid aluminum and other chemicals, it might be worth the extra effort.

-This product uses fine vegetable powders, clays, and essential oils to help prevent bacteria growth under your arms and inhibit sweating.
+This product uses fine vegetable powders, clays, and oils to help prevent bacteria growth under your arms and inhibit sweating.

 It has a citrus scent which is usually tolerable for pregnant women struggling with pregnancy nausea or morning sickness, and it is 100 percent vegan and cruelty-free.